silarsis/assistant/README.md

 ## How to Use

 Checkout the code, and in the base directory run `docker compose build` (or your equivalent), then `docker compose up`.
 It _should_ just work out of the box.
+However, the default agent setup is now pointing at Azure OpenAI so you'll need keys for that, as well as for whatever tools are setup in the tools list.

 If you have API keys for various things, you can look at the .env-template files - rename them to .env and add keys or configurations as needed.
 You can find them in each of the sub-directories from the main dir.